mild-blue/txmatching/documentation/README_TECH.md

 ### Where is this algorithm implemented

-Antibodies in generall are parsed in `parse_hla_antibodies_raw_and_return_parsing_issue_list` function.
-The antibodies raw codes are preprocessed, and single and double antibodies are parsed separately afterwards.
+Antibodies in general are parsed in `parse_hla_antibodies_raw_and_return_parsing_issue_list` function.
+The antibodies' raw codes are preprocessed, and single and double antibodies are parsed separately afterwards.
 Double antibodies are parsed in `_add_double_hla_antibodies` function which uses the algorithm described above.